memoizr/assertk-core/README.md

 assert that Unit isEqualTo Unit
 ```

-you can use `assert that` or `expect that` interchangeably as `assert` tends to be a bit noisy given when relying on autocomplete.
+you can use `assert that` or `expect that` interchangeably as `assert` tends to be a bit noisy when trying to autocomplete the statement.
 ```kotlin
 expect that Any() isNotEqualTo Any() expect that Any() _is notNull